neu-fi/kilim/README.md

    - Note that this will consume a small amount of test Ether as gas.

 5. **Verify the Transaction**:
-   - Once the transaction is confirmed, you can go back to the game interface to see your changes on the canvas.
+   - Once the transaction is confirmed, you can go back to the Kilim interface to see your changes on the canvas.
    - Alternatively, check the transaction receipt on Etherscan for details like block number and gas used.

 By following these methods, you can interact with the "Kilim" smart contract in various ways, depending on your level of comfort and technical expertise.
 Whether you’re scripting directly, deploying a new contract, or simply using a Web3 wallet, each method offers a unique perspective on interacting with Ethereum smart contracts.

-## Setting Up Gitter for Developing Custom Smart Contracts
+## Section 2: Setting a Development Environment for Developing Your Own Contracts
-Welcome to the setup guide for the ETHGünü Neufi Workshop!
 We're using Gitpod to ensure everyone has a consistent development environment.
 Don't worry if you're new to this; just follow these step-by-step instructions.

+Advanced tip: If you already have the tools, you may clone the [GitHub repo](https://github.com/neu-fi/kilim) to your computer as well.
+If you can set it up well, you can skip to Section 3.

 ### Step 1: Create a GitHub Account
 - **What is GitHub?** It's a platform where developers store and manage their code.